acornejo/docker/README.md

 To log into the container, the username is `dev` and the password is `dev`.
 If you drop a public key on the resources folder, the `dev` user will be configured to provide password less ssh access to the key owner.

+The `ubuntu-nvidia` and `ubuntu-ati` containers extend the basic container with the GLX extensions for either nvidia or ati to use graphic acceleration.
+These images must be built in a host that has an nvidia or ati card with the same version of the drivers installed on their system.
+The `build.sh` script should make this work as appropriate.

 # Getting started